vvhawk/band-website/README.md

 ## TOUR
 - An extensive page that highlights the electric teaser for the upcoming adaptation
 - Followed by a list of locations along with a button to "GET TICKETS"
-- Clicking the button will bring you to the Wikipedia page of the venue so you can read about their music history
+- Clicking the button will bring you to the Wikipedia page of the venue so you can read about its music history

 <p align="center">
   <img src="./extras/tour.gif" width="700" height="700"/>